wanghuacan/rebuttal/rebuttle.md

 | Top-30 | 73.3           | +3.3%               |

 Experiments show that **Top-20** achieves a good balance between recall rate and efficiency, with diminishing returns from further increasing k values.

-#### Regarding Weight Sensitivity Analysis

-Regarding overall effectiveness weight sensitivity analysis, considering the significant time cost of experiments, we did not systematically conduct quantitative analysis.
-In subsequent paper versions, we can supplement more comprehensive experimental analysis results.

 #### Context Window
 The context window setting is an empirical value we discovered based on experimental observations.
 When the LLM's total context length exceeds 50k token, reasoning ability gradually declines, which affects subsequent code generation, code modification, and code debugging.
 Therefore, we prioritize high information density context.
 Additionally, overall performance is not very sensitive to these factors because when the LLM's context exceeds a certain length, we perform reflection on past execution trajectories, simultaneously extracting optimal paths from existing exploration processes, retaining only the most effective execution trajectory information, then having the LLM think of a better solution for new exploration.
 We set the maximum rollback retry count to 3 for this part.